khaloscar/MAPS/README.md

         2. Loading into pandas dataframe
         3. Finding most restrictive time boundaries of all sets
         4. bugs

+    Possible features:
+        - Chunkwise reading from .parquet?
+        - Maybe have chunkwise saving be optional?
+        - Maybe just retrieve subrange of values from .parquet or, maybe even across chunks??

+    Question marks:
+        - Is the chunks inclusive on the boundaries? i.e, is there any data duplicates

     * Must be of the form amda_tree.Parameters.{SATTELITE}.{MAP}.{DATA} etc, i.e, uses spz.get_data
         and not the other one.
 Use figure_out_tree to figure out amda path